bopopescu/devops-opsworks/README.md

 # Custom Chef Recipes for Amazon Opsworks

+* These scripts were coded to load test various infrastructure configurations.
+For example *Nginx* as a Loadbalancer, or *Basho-Riak* as a database server.
+* The application servers run Python-Django.
+* _cookbooks_ are written as wrappers around the underlying cookbooks from [Supermarket](https://supermarket.chef.io/).

 In case you use ELB as a loadbalancer and a fixed number of database servers these scripts are of little help.
 Or as a picture, if your stack looks like this:
 ```
                    ELB